-Depending on the size and complexity of the project, some duties may be combined by having one person performing more than one operation.
-For example, the foreman could also function as the nozzleman; one person could perform as the rodman and finisher-also, an assistant can help the nozzleman by pulling the hose and operating the air-lance/blowpipe; and, where needed, the gun or pump operator and mixer functions could be combined with proper equipment and one person could perform the tasks.
-Larger, congested reinforced projects may require more than one nozzleman, air-lance operator, and several finishers.
-Where several crews are operating, a foreman, superintendent, or engineer may be required.
+Depending on the size and complexity of the project, one person may perform more than one operation.
+For example, the foreman could also function as the nozzleman; one person could perform as the rodman and finisher; an assistant can help the nozzleman by both pulling the hose and operating the air-lance/blowpipe; and, if necessary, the gun or pump operator and mixer functions could be combined and, with proper equipment, performed by one person.
+Larger, congested reinforced projects, on the other hand, may require more than one nozzleman and air lance operator and several finishers.
+Where several crews are operating, a foreman, superintendent, and engineer may be required.

 Shotcrete Foreman's Duties-The foreman plans, directs, organizes, and coordinates the work of each member of the shotcrete crew to obtain a safe and successful application.
-This includes safety of the work area and quality-control procedures.
-The foreman is responsible for the inspection and maintenance of equipment and ordering and expediting delivery of materials.
-The foreman sets the pace of the work, maintains crew morale, ensures good housekeeping, and acts as a liaison to either the general supervisor or to the owner's inspection team.
-The foreman is usually a veteran nozzleman, finisher/rodman, or pump/gun operator, and should be able to fill any of the positions if required.
+This includes ensuring the safety of the work area and following quality control procedures.
+The foreman is responsible for the inspection and maintenance of equipment, as well as ordering and expediting the delivery of materials.
+The foreman sets the pace of the work, maintains crew morale, ensures good housekeeping, and acts as liaison with the general supervisor or the owner's inspection team.
+The foreman is usually a veteran nozzleman, finisher/rodman, or pump/gun operator and should be able to fill any of the positions if required.

-Nozzleman's Duties-The nozzleman is a key person in a shotcrete operation and is responsible for applying the shotcrete and for bringing it to required line and grade in a workmanlike manner.
+Nozzleman's Duties-The nozzleman is a key person in a shotcrete operation.
+He is responsible for applying the shotcrete and bringing it to required line and grade in a workman-like manner.
 The nozzleman's duties include coordinating the application with the foreman, finisher or rodman, and pump/gun operator.
-Before the shotcrete is installed, the nozzleman should ensure all areas to receive shotcrete are clean, sound, and free of loose material, and that anchors, reinforcement, and ground wires are properly placed and spaced.
+Before the shotcrete is installed, the nozzleman should ensure that all areas to receive shotcrete are clean, sound, and free of loose material and that anchors, reinforcement, and ground wires are properly placed and spaced.

 In the dry process, the nozzleman controls the water content for hydration and ensures that the operating air pressure is uniform and will provide high velocity at impact for good consolidation.
-In the wet process, the nozzleman controls the air that increases or decreases the velocity to ensure proper placement, including proper encasement of the reinforcement.
+In the wet process, the nozzleman controls the air that increases or decreases the velocity to ensure proper placement, which includes proper encasement of the reinforcement.